librenms/librenms/doc/Support/FAQ.md

 #### <a name="faq11"> How do I debug the discovery process?</a>

-Please see the (Discovery Support)[http://docs.librenms.org/Support/Discovery Support] document for further details.
+Please see the [Discovery Support](http://docs.librenms.org/Support/Discovery Support) document for further details.

 #### <a name="faq12"> How do I debug the poller process?</a>

-Please see the (Poller Support)[http://docs.librenms.org/Support/Poller Support] document for further details.
+Please see the [Poller Support](http://docs.librenms.org/Support/Poller Support) document for further details.

+#### <a name="faq14"> Why do I get a lot apache or rrdtool zombies in my process list?</a>

+If this is related to your web service for LibreNMS then this has been tracked down to an issue within php which the developers aren't fixing.
+We have implemented a work around which means you shouldn't be seeing this.
+If you are, please report this in [issue 443](https://github.com/librenms/librenms/issues/443).

 #### <a name="faq8"> How do I add support for a new OS?</a>